A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 A three-node cluster with one read-write pair and one read-only node fares better than a two-node cluster because it provides endpoint continuity so long as no critical data is added or updated.

 A four-node, two read-write pair cluster provides continuity for all endpoint operations while the nodes are in maintenance.

 The cluster should ideally be comprised of read-write pairs.
 If network latency or network interruptions across data centers is of little concern, then you should deploy read-write pairs across data centers.
-In case of a disaster, the keys are preserved in the read-write peer.
+In case of a disaster, where one node of a read-write pair is lost, the keys are preserved in the read-write peer.
 However, if the network latency or interruptions are of concern, then you should place the read-write pair in the same data center.
-A disaster resulting in the loss of read-write pair may result in the loss of keys if the disaster strikes within the replication time after the key is created.
+A disaster resulting in the loss of read-write pair may result in the loss of keys or other data if the disaster strikes before the created data is asynchronously replicated to other nodes.

 3.5.2 Two-Node Cluster Deployment